Anedu91/Graphite-test/README.md

 `npm install`

-The Server and the Frontend it will be running in different ports:
+The backend and the frontend will be running in different ports:

-### Running server
+### Running backend server

-1. `npm run server` (The server will run in localhost port 3000)
+1. `npm run server` (the backend will run in localhost port 3000)

-### Running the Frontend
+### Running the frontend server

-1. `npm run dev` (It will run the frontend in localhost port 9000)
+1. `npm run dev` (the frontend will run in localhost port 9000)

 ## Description

-This is a fullstack webapp test.
-That consist in list, filter and search a group of recipes.
+This is a fullstack webapp test, which consists in listing, filtering and searching a set of recipes.

 ## Approach

-For this application I decided to use React as a frontend Library and Express as a backend framework.
+For this application I decided to use React as a frontend library and Express as a backend framework.

 ### Frontend